Dampyr (film)

-Dampyr is a 2022 Italian horror-fantasy film directed by Riccardo Chemello, based on the comic series Dampyr published by Sergio Bonelli Editore.
+Dampyr is a 2022 English-language Italian fantasy action horror film directed by Riccardo Chemello.
+It stars Wade Briggs, Stuart Martin, Frida Gustavsson, and David Morrissey in the lead roles.
+The film is based on the comic series Dampyr, which was co-written by Mauro Boselli and Maurizio Colombo, and published by Sergio Bonelli Editore.

 It is the first installment of the Bonelli Cinematic Universe (BCU), a shared universe between movie and television projects by Bonelli Entertainment, division of Sergio Bonelli Editore.